 Workforce shortages remain a challenge across all disciplines.
 During the past decade, the public health workforce has shrunk significantly due to lack of funding.
-A recent Public Health Workforce Interests and Needs Survey indicated that a large proportion of public health professionals are keen on leaving the public health field because of inadequate pay.
-Similarly, the nation is facing a shortage of PCPs, accounting for only 30 percent of the physician workforce.
+A recent Public Health Workforce Interests and Needs Survey indicated that a large proportion of public health professionals are keen on leaving the public health field because of inadequate pay.61 Similarly, the nation is facing a shortage of PCPs, accounting for only 30 percent of the physician workforce.
 One out of every five

-Americans lives in a federally designated primary care Health Professional Shortage Area (HPSA), where they lack access to PCPs or primary care services.
+Americans lives in a federally designated primary care Health Professional Shortage Area (HPSA), where they lack access to PCPs or primary care services.62

-Additionally, the growing disparity between demand and supply has reduced bandwidth and exacerbated PCP burnout.
-There is also a shortage of dietitians who specialize in renal nutrition in the health-care system.
-Because so few health-care professionals specialize in renal nutrition, physicians may experience difficultly finding a nearby registered dietitian for their CKD patients, particularly in underserved rural and urban areas.
+Additionally, the growing disparity between demand and supply has reduced bandwidth and exacerbated PCP burnout.63 There is also a shortage of dietitians who specialize in renal nutrition in the health-care system.
+Because so few health-care professionals specialize in renal nutrition, physicians may experience difficultly finding a nearby registered dietitian for their CKD patients, particularly in underserved rural and urban areas.64 needs of communities.

-The growing and aging population demands an immediate solution to address the health-care needs of communities.
 Thought leaders at the virtual workshops suggest adopting a bottom-up approach by encouraging children and young adults to follow STEM careers.
-In addition to promoting STEM careers, challenges such as low pay in the public health sector, massive educational debt in the health-care sector, and burnout/workload issues in the public health and health-care sectors must be addressed urgently to fill gaps in all public health and health-care sectors.
+In addition to promoting STEM careers, challenges such as low pay in the public health sector, massive educational debt in the health-care sector, and burnout/ workload issues in the public health and health-care sectors must be addressed urgently to fill gaps in all public health and health-care sectors.